mohatt/gatsby-plugin-advanced-pages/README.md

 #### template
 > Type: `String` Default: `null`

 Default template to be used for pages with no `template` metadata defined.
-It could be a file name located under [`{directories.templates}`](#directoriestemplates) or a path relative to your project's directory.
+It could be a file name located under `{directories.templates}` or a path relative to your project's root directory.

 #### directories.templates
 > Type: `String` Default: `src/templates`

 Location of template components used to render pages.
-The path could either be relative to your project's directory or an absolute path
+The path could either be relative to your project's root directory or an absolute path

 #### directories.helpers
 > Type: `String` Default: `gatsby/pages`

 Location of page helpers.
-The path could either be relative to your project's directory or an absolute path
+The path could either be relative to your project's root directory or an absolute path

 #### pagination.limit
 > Type: `Number` Default: `10`